zaanposni/discord-masz/README.md

 ## Discord

 If you are using a local deployed backend you have to define `https://127.0.0.1:port/` and `https://127.0.0.1:port/signin-discord` as valid redirect in your [Discord application settings](https://discord.com/developers/applications).

+## Angular

+If you want to develop on the angular frontend, it would be best if you deploy the backend via `./start.sh` and enable cors in the `Startup.cs` then use the `config.ts` to redirect all requests to `127.0.0.1:5565`.

 # Contribute